 BMSY, OFL, and the overfished/rebuilding stock size threshold cannot be precisely defined for all species, because of the absence of available information for many species managed under the FMP.
-For the purpose of setting MSY, OFL, the maximum fishing mortality threshold (MFMT), the minimum stock size threshold (MSST), ABC, OY, ACL and rebuilding standards, three categories of species are identified.
-The first are the relatively few species for which a relatively data-rich, quantitative stock assessment can be conducted on the basis of catch-at-age, catch-at-length, or other data.
+For the purpose of setting MSY, OFL, MFMT, MSST, ABC, OY, ACL and rebuilding standards, three categories of species are identified.
+The first, described as Category 1 species, are the relatively few species for which a "datarich", quantitative stock assessment can be conducted on the basis of catch-at-age, catch-at-length, or other data.
 OFLs and overfished/rebuilding thresholds can generally be calculated for these species.
 ABCs can also be calculated for these species based on the uncertainty of the biomass estimated within an assessment or the variance in biomass estimates between assessments for all species in this category.
-The second category includes a large number of species for which some biological indicators are available, including a relatively data-poor quantitative assessment or a non-quantitative assessment.
-It is difficult to estimate overfished and overfishing thresholds for the second category of species a priori, but indicators of long-term, potential overfishing can be identified.
-OFLs and ABCs for species in this category are typically set at a constant level and some monitoring is necessary to determine if this level of catch is causing a slow decline in stock abundance.
-The third category includes minor species which are caught, but for which there is, at best, only information on landed biomass.
+The set of Category 2 species includes a large number of species for which some biological indicators are available, yet status is based on a "data-moderate" quantitative assessment.
+The Category 3 species include minor species which are caught, but for which there is, at best, only information on landed biomass.
 For species in this category, there is limited data to quantitatively determine MSY, OFL, or an overfished threshold.
-Typically, catch-based methods (e.g., depletion-based stock reduction analysis (DBSRA), depletion-corrected average catch (DCAC), and average catches) are used to determine the OFL for category 3 species.
+Typically, catch-based methods (e.g., depletion-based stock reduction analysis (DBSRA), depletion-corrected average catch (DCAC), and average catches) are used to determine the OFL for Category 3 species.